QZOFlameFE/FE2024_1st_repo_ByFlame/Instructions/Obstacle_management/README.md

 To view how Pixy2 camera track the block we click to "View" panel and then choose "blocks, video, detected pixels" mode.

+</br> </br>
+Pixy2 is a camera that can detect and view colors of the objects and their relative position and size.
+It is a powerful tool for obstacle detection as it recognizes road signs and parking in the obstacle challenge.